netography/neto-mcp/README.md

 ## Example Queries

 - **Find top IPs:**
-  Find the top 10 IPs by flow volume in the past hour from Netography data.
+  Find the top 10 IPs by flow volume in the past hour from Netography

 - **Count traffic sources:**
   How many traffic sources are configured in Netography